BNSC1/android-notes/README.md

 Image-loading libraries utilize this to load bitmaps more effectively, they also downscale images just enough to fit into a view to avoid excessive memory usage

+overdraw: process of drawing the same pixel multiple times in a single frame, which can lead to performance issues and unnecessary battery drain.

+Doze: reduces battery usage by putting the device into a deep sleep state when it is not being used, and only allowing essential background processes to run at specific intervals.

+App Standby: restricts the background activity of apps that have not been used for a certain amount of time.
+When an app is in standby mode, it is not allowed to run background processes, receive push notifications, or use the network.

 ## Lifecycle

 Activity: